Okanjo/okanjo-app/README.md

 ### `app.copy(destination, source)`
 ### `OkanjoApp.copy(destination, source)`
 Deep copies key-values from `source` to `destination`.
-Traverses arrays and objects recursively.
+Traverse arrays and objects recursively.
 * `source` – Source object to copy from
 * `destination` – Destination object to copy into.
 If not truthy, it will be made into an object or array.